MSRConnections/Azure-training-course/Content/Big Data/HDInsight Spark HOL.md

 <a name="Exercise3"></a>
 ## Exercise 3: Work with Jupyter Notebooks ##

 [Jupyter notebooks](http://jupyter.org/) are web applications that allow you to create shareable, interactive documents containing text, equations, code, and data visualizations.
 The Jupyter notebook platform supports the ability to use different programming languages by allowing different interpreters – called *kernels* – to be installed.
-Jupyter notebooks are proving to be quite useful for data scientists to use to explore and manipulate data sets in order to gain insights and share results.
+Jupyter notebooks are proving to be extraordinarily useful for data scientists exploring and manipulating data sets in order to gain insights and share results.
 Spark clusters on HDInsight include Jupyter notebooks along with the Spark and PySpark kernels (Scala and Python, respectively) that you can use with your data.
-In this exercise, you will see how you can access Jupyter notebooks from your Spark cluster and get familiar with some of the basic tools that they provide.
+In this exercise, you will learn how to access Jupyter notebooks from your Spark cluster and acquire basic skills for using them.

 1. In the Azure Portal, click the tile for your cluster to open its management blade.